[WEBINAR] Building your executive profile for B2B

 This not only allows you to gather valuable content while staying productive, but also helps visualise your leadership, humanise your messaging, and showcase raw authenticity.

 After all, if you don’t do the shoot now, when will you?
 Diaries only get fuller.
-So why not be proactive and make your brand part of your day-to-day?

-And beyond professional headshots, you don’t always need a multimedia team to start.
+You don’t always need a multimedia team to start.
 Sometimes, a quick photo snapped on your phone can feel more organic and less contrived than a highly polished production.

 Start by reading relevant publications and social debate to understand the key issues affecting your industry and what your stakeholders care most about.